Malaysia Federal Route 363

-Teluk Kemang Bypass is a major controlled-access highway in Port Dickson, Negeri Sembilan, Malaysia.
+Federal Route 363, Sunggala–Pasir Panjang Road is a major controlled-access highway in Port Dickson, Negeri Sembilan, Malaysia.

 The Kilometre Zero of the Federal Route 219 is located at Pasir Panjang junctions.

 At most sections, the bypass was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

+On 13 February 2017, the Sunggala–Pasir Panjang Road is gazetted as Federal Route 363.